 - Participate in Recreation events such as a costume party, seeing the campers dancing, laughing, and having fun.

-- Attending the Stutsman County Fair where each staff member was assigned to tend to a camper and assist them so they can too enjoy the fair and feel like a regular kid.
+- Attending the Stutsman County Fair where each staff member was assigned to tend to a camper and assist them so they can too enjoy the fair activities and feel like a regular kid.

 - A peaceful canoe ride on Lake Isabel in the evening with other kitchen staff members, who have become lifelong friends.